MicrosoftDocs/appcenter-docs/docs/distribution/stores/intune.md

 --app {app_owner}/{app_name} \
 --release-notes "Some note."
 ```
 You will need to fill in the blanks like the list command.
 Instead of having a static release note, it's possible to use the `--release-notes-file` instead.
+A release note file is plain text file encoded with UTF-8.